Hygiene is Paramount

 Safe, Sterile Environment

-When a customer enters our studio to get a tattoo we want them to be assured that everything that we can do to keep them safe is being done.
-Afterall, they just want their tattoo to look great, but at the same time they don’t want to leave the studio unhappy.
+When a customer enters our studio to get a tattoo, we want them to be assured that everything that we can be possibly done to keep them safe is being done so.
+After all, they want their tattoo to look amazing, and be everything they had hoped for and more.

-Each of our tattoo artists are careful to adhere to all of our strict safety standards.
-These include never reusing needles, inks or any other equipment from one customer to another.
-They always wash up using an automatic soap dispenser and where rubber gloves before they start doing any work.
+Each of our tattoo artists are careful to completely adhere to each and every one of our strict safety standards.
+These include never reusing needles, inks, or any other equipment from one customer to another.
+They always wash up using an automatic soap dispenser and then wearing a new seperate pair of rubber gloves before they start doing each and every different job.

 Hygiene Standards and Best Practices